greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/modules/postgresml.html.md

     ```

 >**Note**
->If this yields the the error message, `[CRITICAL]:-not a valid GUC: pgml.venv` it means you failed to run Step 2, including restarting the cluster, beforehand.
+>If this yields the error message, `[CRITICAL]:-not a valid GUC: pgml.venv` it means you failed to run Step 2, including restarting the cluster, beforehand.

 Proceed to the next section to register the `postgresml` module.